 Common Law Marriages

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Union County will not issue marriage licenses for common law marriages.
 Indiana does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Are same sex marriages legal?

 Yes, Union County will issue marriage licenses to same-sex couples.
-North Carolina recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.